PolyRocketMatt/Delegate/README.md

     @Override
     public void onEnable() {
-        //  Create / Register a new Delegate command Delegate.getFactory().create("hello", "Broadcasts a message to the server") .withString("name", "The name of the person you want to say hello to") .withConsumerAction((commander, args) -> Bukkit.getServer().broadcastMessage("Hello, %s".formatted(args.get("name"))))
+        //  Create / Register a new Delegate command Delegate.create("hello", "Broadcasts a message to the server") .withString("name", "The name of the person you want to say hello to") .withConsumerAction((commander, args) -> Bukkit.getServer().broadcastMessage("Hello, %s".formatted(args.get("name"))))
                 .build();